Patchogue Lake Fish Passage Project

 River herring have been documented below the tidal barrier annually since 2006, and American eel have been documented for the past few migration seasons.
 It’s one of only about 30 streams on Long Island where remnant runs of the ecologically valuable fish still exist.

-Access to the 40-acre Patchogue Lake, as well as the upstream riverine habitat and 26-acre Canaan Lake (where fish passage already exists), would provide freshwater habitat for river herring and eel.
+“Reconnecting” the 40-acre Patchogue Lake, as well as the upstream riverine habitat and 26-acre Canaan Lake (where fish passage already exists), would provide access to freshwater habitat for river herring, American eel and other wildlife.
 By fostering the growth of the river’s diadromous fish, the project seeks to complement restoration efforts on the neighboring Swan River (where a nature-like fishway was recently completed) and provide momentum for overall restoration efforts throughout the South Shore Estuary Reserve.